 Seeing that I will be comparing the NT Gospels to the genre of Greek popular-novelistic biography in my Ph.D. dissertation, a major component of this project will be identifying the features and characteristics of “popular literature.”
 Fortunately, a new academic book on Greco-Roman biography just came out this year (published just last May) which deals with this topic–Writing Biography in Greece and Rome: Narrative Technique and Fictionalization.
 There is a collection of chapters in the book, written by different authors, on a variety of issues pertaining to Greco-Roman biography.
 Luckily, the book deals with Kleinliteratur, in addition to elite and scholarly biographies, and so there is a chapter on the Life of Aesop.

 The chapter about the Life of Aesop is written by Grammatiki Karla, and is titled “Life of Aesop: Fictional Biography as Popular Literature?.”
 As the title suggests, Karla’s chapter deals with the defining attributes of “popular literature” and how they can be identified in the Life of Aesop.
 Although Karla’s chapter only briefly mentions the Alexander Romance (pg.
 49) and the Gospel of Mark (pg.
 56), many of the attributes that are discussed likewise bear heavily upon these texts.
-In this post (part 1), I will summarize Karla’s discussion of “popular literature,” particularly under the first subsection, “Language – Style,” and how I think that her analysis can be applied likewise to the genre of the Gospels.
-In a subsequent post (part 2), I will also summarize the other subsections in the chapter.
+In this post, I will summarize Karla’s discussion of “popular literature,” particularly under the first subsection, “Language – Style,” and how I think that her analysis can be applied likewise to the genre of the Gospels.

 Karla (pg.
 49) begins the chapter by noting that there were no terms for “popular” or “folk” literature in the ancient world.
 These are modern literary definitions, but there are linguistic and stylistic features that we can identify in ancient texts, which meaningfully differentiate “popular” literature–directed toward a wide and less educated audience–from the elite, scholarly, and technical literature of antiquity.
 Karla (pg.
 51) quotes a general definition of “popular literature,” provided by William Hansen (Anthology of Ancient Greek Popular Literature, pg. xvii), in order to introduce the concept: